Creating A Virtual Tea Party

 - Green tea: This ranks number 2 in popularity worldwide due to its health benefits.
 Some popular varietals are Long Jing (Dragon Well), Dragon Pearl Jasmine, Gunpowder, Bi-Lo Chun, and of course, Matcha, Japanese green tea.

-- Black tea: This is the most popular tea in the world, packed with health benefits!
+- Black tea: This is the most popular of all teas, packed with health benefits!
 It’s also my must-morning drink to kickstart the day.
-Some famous varieties include English Breakfast, Lapsang Souchong, Earl Grey, Darjeeling Black Tea, Ceylon Black Tea, Assam Black Tea.
-Fancy any?
+Famous varieties include English Breakfast, Lapsang Souchong, Earl Grey, Darjeeling Black Tea, Ceylon Black Tea, Assam Black Tea.
+Explore Black tea’s fascinating origin story here.

 - Oolong tea: I call this the Champagne of Tea!
 The most renowned Oolong tea is Da Hong Pao Rui Quay ( Cinnamon Oolong from Wuyi Shan — the birthplace of Oolong tea!)
 Also, Dong Ding Oolong (from Taiwan) makes a great choice.
 Good Oolong is so fragrant that tasting it is like taking a virtual walk in the garden.
-This is my daily go-to elixir.
+This is my favorite tea!

 - Puer (or Pu’er or Puerh): There are two types of Puer: Sheng Puer (raw) or Shou Puer (cooked).
 A fine Puer tea is like a walk through the forest.
 I have tasted some Puer tea that is pure joy.
 So earthy that I feel grounded.
 Great Puer is tough to find nowadays and expensive.
 The Puer I was lucky to taste was 30-years old, at least.
 Phenomenal tea!